findas-pty-ltd/BYFN-simple/README.md

 You now have the chaincode in `/chaincode/src/demo.ts` running using a mock stub.
 Try adding an extra `console.log("<your name>")` at the start of the Invoke function.
 Once you save it the test should run again and you should be able to see your name in the outputs.

-You can now quickly experiment with chaincode.
-And create scenarios in the `/chaincode/src/test.spec.ts` to test your chaincode.
+You can now quickly experiment with chaincode and create scenarios in the `/chaincode/src/test.spec.ts` to test your chaincode.

 ### 2) Install the chaincode